benaryorg/md.js/demo/index.md

 inserting all pre tags.
 Also, you will notice that the complete pre tag with all it's ids, classes and other attributes is replaced by a _div_, so take care of that.
-But as the goal of this was, to make a website readable whithout JS, AJAX would be a waste of my time.
+But as the goal of this was, to make a website readable without JS, AJAX would be a waste of my time.

 # License